Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: Low-resolution Experiments

 \section{Low-resolution Experiments}

-In this section, we study the effectiveness of CcGAN on four image datasets with resolution $64\times 64$ where cGAN ($K$ classes) and cGAN (concat) cannot generate realistic samples.
-For a fair comparison, all candidate methods use the same network architecture (a customized DCGAN \cite{radford2015unsupervised} architecture for Cell-200 and the SNGAN \cite{miyato2018spectral} architecture for the remaining datasets) except for the label input modules.
-The four CcGAN methods (i.e., HVDL+NLI, SVDL+NLI, HVDL+ILI, and SVDL+ILI) are tested in all our experiments below.
+In this section, we study the effectiveness of CcGAN on four image datasets with resolution $64\times 64$.
+Please note that our CGM task has never been studied in the literature, so there is no direct baseline.
+We modify conventional cGANs to create cGAN ($K$ classes) and cGAN (concat) as baselines.
+For a fair comparison, from Sections \ref{sec:rc49} to \ref{sec:steeringangle}, \textbf{all candidate methods use the same network architecture} (a customized DCGAN \cite{radford2015unsupervised} architecture for Cell-200, and the SNGAN \cite{miyato2018spectral} architecture for the remaining datasets) except for the label input modules.
+The four CcGAN methods (i.e., HVDL+NLI, SVDL+NLI, HVDL+ILI, and SVDL+ILI) are tested in our experiments below.
 For stability, regression labels in all datasets are normalized to $[0,1]$ during training.

+Since GANs \cite{goodfellow2014generative} do not explicitly estimate density functions, to measure the CGM quality, we evaluate the quality of fake images sampled from GANs.
+Following other cGAN methods \cite{miyato2018cgans,SAGAN-zhang19d,devries2019evaluation}, we use Intra-FID as the overall metric in our RC-49 (Section\ \ref{sec:rc49}), UTKFace (Section\ \ref{sec:utkface}), and Cell-200 (Section\ \ref{sec:cell200}) experiments.
 The proposed SFID (see Section\ \ref{sec:sfid}) is only used in the experiment conducted on the Steering Angle dataset in Section\ \ref{sec:steeringangle}, where there are not enough real images to compute Intra-FID.
 The effectiveness of SFID is studied on the RC-49 dataset in Section\ \ref{sec:effectiveness_SFID}, where we can control the sample size of real images.
+Besides Intra-FID and SFID, in each experiment (except Cell-200), we also compute three separate scores, i.e., Naturalness Image Quality Evaluator (NIQE) \cite{mittal2012making}, Diversity, and Label Score, which evaluate fake images from three different perspectives.
+Furthermore, following \cite{mirza2014conditional, gulrajani2017improved, miyato2018spectral, brock2018large}, we also report \textit{Inception Score} (IS) \cite{salimans2016improved} and \textit{Fr\'echet Inception Distance} (FID) \cite{heusel2017gans} of each cGAN for completeness; however, as illustrated in Section \ref{sec:evaluation_FID_IS}, IS and FID are not appropriate overall metrics for our experiment.
+The quantitative performances of the candidate cGANs on the four datasets are summarized in Table~\ref{tab:low_resolution_results}.